yashchanda721/weatherApp/README.md

      POST /api/weather
      ```

      Send a JSON object with weather data in the request body.
+Example JSON object for create data:

+     ```json
+     {
+       "location": "mumbai",
+       "temperature": 299.14,
+       "humidity": 100
+     }
+     ```

    - Get Weather Data by Location: